0xDanW/TCP-Chat-Room/README.md

 # TCP-Chat-Room
-A TCP-based chat room that is built using Python
+A simple TCP-based chat room that is built using Python that allows 2 or more parties to chat together